samstokes/git-bits/README.markdown

 **TODO**

 ## git-review-commits ##
-Uses 'git difftool' to review, one commit at a time, all commits in a specified range.
+Uses `git difftool` to review, one commit at a time, all commits in a specified range.
 Goes through the commits in the order you'd expect (i.e.  parents precede children).